-In this blog, we’ll explore why accountants generally fare well during recessions, the challenges they may face, and how the role of an accountant can evolve in response to a contracting economy.
+In this blog, we’ll explore why accountants tend to fare well in recessions, the challenges they may face, and how the role can evolve in a shrinking economy.

 Why Accounting is Considered Recession-Resilient